The results from all the experiments will give you some insight into your own ways of thinking – about yourself and other people.

 For the moment, however, I will focus on a number of ‘normal’ processes; the thoughts, feelings and sensation that happen within our bodies.
 A useful site to visit for more information is:

-Internal dialogue can therefore be both helpful and unhelpful; sometimes keeping us focused and attentive, other times, reinforcing hiigh emotions and making it difficultl to step back from our feelings.
+Internal dialogue can therefore be both helpful and unhelpful; sometimes it keeps us focused and attentive, other times, it reinforces high emotions and making it difficult to step back from our feelings.

-Ideally, a positive internal dialogue can help us ‘look on the bright side’ and find that our mood can improve.
+Ideally, a positive internal dialogue may help us ‘look on the bright side’ and find that our mood can improve.

 Our internal dialogue is important for our mental well-being and success in life.

 So what can go wrong?
-Most of us who have been depressed to varying degrees and we will have observed our biased and negative ways of viewing the world that come with depression.
+Most of us who have been depressed to varying degrees and then we will have observed our biased and negative ways of viewing the world.
 Such feelings are powerful and feel very real – because the sensations associated with those feelings are, indeed, real.
-Equally, the thoughts associate with those feelings and sensations can become distorted – that’s the negative bias I mention, above.
+Equally, the thoughts associate with those feelings and sensations can become distorted – that’s the negative bias I mention in other places.

-It can be just one small step from that pattern of thinking, toward a pattern of unhhelpful behaviour.
+It can be just one small step from that pattern of thinking, toward a pattern of unhelpful behaviour.